solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 2) Aside from the alluded to small mineral pieces, a significant part of the substance of the stone is made of the roundish globules.
 They partly belong to olivine and partly represent lamellar intergrowth of minerals or exist as a radial, fibrous mass.
 A portion of these appear to be of a feldspathic substance.
 They owe their form to a mechanical rounding.

+3) The meteoritic iron granules are nestled between the little mineral slivers and globules, as if they were formed retroactively due to reduction.

 ...